 How The Damage Is Done

 The damage is done when the weight on the castors pushes the carpet down into the underlay to form the shape of an inverted dome.
-These deforations permanently stretch the carpet in small areas and are made by all types of furniture with legs and castors.
+These deformations permanently stretch the carpet in small areas and are made by all types of furniture with castors.

 When the furniture is not moved about this deformation is often tolerated.
 Some people use castor cups to try and spread the load over a larger area to reduce the deformation.

-When heavy furniture on castors is moved about the carpet gets stretched in front of the rolling castor.
-Continual rolling in the same location stretches a large are of the carpet and pulls at the adhesive holding the upper layer to the backing until the two part company.
-The picture below shows a castor stretching an are of carpet due to the weight pressing down on it:
+When heavy furniture on castors is moved about, the carpet gets stretched by the rolling castor.
+Continual rolling in the same location stretches a large area of the carpet and pulls at the adhesive holding the upper layer to the backing until the two part company.
+The picture below shows a castor stretching an area of carpet due to the weight pressing down on it: